The incredible 1000-year timeline of Carshalton’s miniature Upper Mill

 In the 1980s there was a part-restoration – the partial remaining wheel was removed from inside the building.
 It was reconstructed and made narrower and moved to the exterior of the building.
 It’s grade 2 listed and parts of it date to the early 1800s.
 “It was cleaned, rebuilt as a complete narrower wheel, given new buckets and placed in the southeast wheel pit.”

-Restoration was finally completed in 2004 and the building is occasionally open to the public.
-Tiled roof which has since been replaced with material more resilient in 2014.
-It's said below the Mill there was a swimming pool from 1923, now long disused.
+Restoration took place in 2004 and at that time it was given a new tiled roof.
+In 2014, due to vandalism, this was replaced with material more resilient.
+It’s said below the Mill there was a swimming pool from 1923, now long disused.

 We’ve recreated what it would look like with water in today.